janpaulpl/janpaulpl.github.io/index.md

 I view my philosophical preparation in formal epistemology and logics as an essential framework to aid navigate my main technical interests: program synthesis and repair, programming languages theory, and formal methods for software engineering.

 Personally, I'm an avid cinephile and audiophile, for which you can find a rabbit-hole of information at the top right of this page.
-On the former, my favorite directors are Satoshi Kon, Akira Kurosawa, and David Lynch—among others.
-On the latter, my daily driver is a Sony NW-WM1AM2 Walkman DAP with a DragonFly Black DAC connected to either Sennheiser's HD600s or Moondrop's Blessing3 IEMs.
+I also enjoy [digital photograph](https://janpaul.pl/photography.html), and I am particularly interested in getting into birding after getting inspired by [Cornell's Ornithology Lab](https://www.birds.cornell.edu/home/).
+Some day, I want to learn how to shoot/develop film.

 ## Research